G.I.Marine Ltd was formed in 1996 by Ian Walker having been in the Marine Industry for over 30 years.

-Paul will look after our valued vendors and buyers from the lower North and Upper South Islands.
+Paul looks after our valued vendors and buyers from the lower North and Upper South Islands.
 He has an extensive business and sales background and is keen to make deals happen to the satisfaction of both parties.

 Paul is also a passionate boat owner having owned a variety of vessels from small trailer boats to his current 42’ launch.
 As a result, he has a total understanding of the right boat for the right person.

 The key to the success of G.I.Marine Ltd; has been due to the proven commitment of Ian Walker.
 This is a 24/7 vocation, we are only a phone call, text or email away, and welcome your enquiries.

 "Our brokerage has continued to thrive as a result of a personal approach, excellent service and an in depth knowledge in an ever changing market”.

 The role of the Broker in the purchasing process.

 There are also many repeat sales with clients and friends over the years.

 There is never a moment when you need to go looking for something to do, and as a Broker you sometimes feel there are just not enough minutes made in the day.